 - Optional: Matrix exponentials via similarity (This topic is not covered in the present text; see the Strang's Linear Algebra for ideas).

-- 2. The phase plane and critical points (1+ lectures):
+- 2. Nonlinear Differential Equations and Stability (1+ lectures):

 - §9.1: Introduction and the phase plane for linear systems (1+ lectures)

 - Optional: §9.2: Stability for autonomous systems (?? lectures)

 - 3. Partial Differential Equations and Fourier Series (14)